History of Wine Tourism in the Ancient World

 Italy is the top wine destination, giving tourists over 2389 wine tastings, from tours to private luxury tastings.
 Tuscany has been the hottest area of Italy throughout the last five years, with the enormous demand for Tuscany wines.
 We know that wine and food pairings are the best experiences while on holiday.
 Tuscan wines are usually big, bold and full-bodied reds that stand up well to hearty Italian cuisine.
 Some of the most popular Tuscan wines include Chianti, Brunello di Montalcino and Super Tuscan blends.
 If you’re planning a trip to Italy, include a Tuscany stop to sample some of the world’s best wines.
 Salute!

-Even if you don’t drink wine, visiting the Prosecco region in northern Italy is worth visiting.
-It’s only about an hour from Venice, making it a wonderful day trip if you want to escape the crowds.
-It’s also in the foothills of the Dolomites, making it a good stop if you’re heading toward Cortina for skiing or hiking.
+Even if you don’t like wine, visiting the Prosecco region in northern Italy is a great place to visit.
+It’s only about an hour from Venice, making it a wonderful less crowded day trip.
+It’s also in the Dolomite foothills, which makes it a perfect stop if you are on your way to the mountains.
 Prosecco is where you’ll find all the magic that produces that delicious sparkling Italian wine that we all know and love.
 The vineyards are picturesque, and you can learn about how wine is made.
 Even if wine tasting isn’t your thing, you’ll enjoy strolling through the vineyards and taking in the stunning views.

 In Bordeaux, all winery visits are by appointment only.
 They last approximately 1 to 1.5 hours.
 Do not plan any visits during lunchtime between 12 p.m. and 2 p.m.
 Between November and March, wineries are open Monday through Friday only.